ethankennerly/as2cs/README.md

 * Basic chained call.
 * To-string camelCase to CapitalCase.

+* Unary subtraction.
+* Ternary inside of parameter list.
+* Delete expression with only an identifier.
+Does not support "a.b.c[d]"

 Not supported
 =============

 * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

+* Expression of call with array access suffix.
+* Throw expression.
+Error :: System.InvalidOperationException
+* Regular expression.
+* Parenthetical expression with function call suffix.
 * Match whitespace when empty array literal, hash literal and following newline.
  In C# there are curly braces.
 When the curly braces are empty or a single line, put on a single line.